-Arguably Norway’s most iconic and recognisable sight is the fjords.
+Arguably Norway’s most iconic and recognisable sight is the Norwegian fjords.
 Often stretching inland for hundreds of kilometres, their vastness is a wonder to behold.

 The fjords were created when huge glaciers recede over time, leaving behind a huge chasms that were subsequently flooded by sea water.

 The long, narrow inlets of water and steep-sided mountain faces create one of the finest and natural wonders not just in Norway but the world.

 This article explores the wonder and beauty of Norway’s fjords, including the most popular, the longest and deepest, the narrowest, and just for fun my favourite fjord.

 If you have an interest in Norway, possible ideas for future travel destinations, or just want to brush up on some random fjord knowledge, then read on, and learn some fun facts about the countries most iconic natural wonder.

 In tourist terms, the Geirangerfjord is one of the most popular fjords.
 It was designated as a UNESCO World Heritage Site in 2005 and hosts many crossliners each year and draws visitors from around the world.

 Geirangerfjord is located in Møre og Romsdal county, in central Norway.
 It is 15 kilometres (9.3 miles) in length and measures 1.5 kilometres at its widest point.

 The fjord is home to many waterfalls, of which, The Seven Sisters (De Syv Søstrene) are the most famous.
 At the end of the fjord sits the picturesque Geiranger, a small village with a population of just 250.